simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

 User tokens duration (by default in hours, but you can also use 24h or 1d qualified durations).

-	Note: This parameter can be overriden per user.
+Note: This parameter can be overridden per user.

 ### `USERTOKENS_MODE`